0n0w1c/grubefi-rpi4/README.md

 Minimal change to how a Manjaro ARM RPi4 installation is maintained. \
 The exception is the addition of the `update-grubefi` command, \
 which can be used to manually update boot configuration changes to UEFI. \
-Under most situations, the boot configuration is automatically updated. \
+In most situations, the boot configuration will update automatically. \
 The boot configuration being config.txt, cmdline.txt, and overlays.

 - - - -